Turkey accused of defying Syrian border ceasefire | DW | 18.10.2019

 Critics say it amounted to abandoning loyal Kurdish allies that fought for years alongside American forces troops against the Islamic State (IS) armed group.

-The main Kurdish militia then switch sides to support Syrian President Bashar Assad's forces, aiding their return to the northeastern border area.
+The main Kurdish militia, the YPG, then called for the support Syrian President Bashar Assad's forces, aiding their return to the northeastern border area.

 mm/rt (AP, dpa, Reuters)